KubaP/Powershell-Symlink/README.md

 ### Requirements
 This module requires minimum `Powershell 6`.

-This module works on `Windows`.
+This module works on **Windows** only.

-## Basic Usage
 ### Creating a new Symlink
 To create a new symlink, run:
 ```powershell
 PS C:\> New-Symlink -Name "data" -Path "~\Documents\Data" -Target "D:\Files"
 ```
-This command will create a new symlink definition, named "data", and a symbolic-link located in the user's document folder under a folder also named "data", pointing to a folder on the D:\ drive.
+This command will create a new symlink definition, named `data`, and a symbolic-link located in the user's document folder under a folder also named `Data`, pointing to a folder on the `D:\` drive.

 ### Retrieving the details of a Symlink
 To retrieve the details of a symlink, run:
 ```powershell
 PS C:\> Get-Symlink -Name "data"
 ```
-This command will retrieve the details of the symlink named "data", and output the information to the screen.
+This command will retrieve the details of the symlink named `data`, and output the information to the screen.

 ### Removing a Symlink